 Lots of ideas rushed through my mind.
 Frozen yogurt, truffles (I’ve already done that here!), and…

 Brownies.
-Which resulted in these Healthy Flourless Fudgy Chocolate Chip Cookie Dough Brownies, of course!
+Which resulted in these healthy chocolate chip cookie dough brownies, of course!
 They’re extremely rich and decadent, almost like oversized squares of fudge, with spheres of cookie dough liberally sprinkled throughout the batter.

-Liquid stevia is what replaces the refined granulated sugar often found in traditional cookie dough and fully baked cookies.
-Stevia is a plant-based, no-calorie sweetener that contains nothing refined or artificial (aka it’s clean eating friendly!).
-It’s also highly concentrated—and that’s critical for these healthy chocolate chip cookie dough bits!
+Liquid stevia.
+This is the sweetener you’ll use for the edible cookie dough bites.
+If you’re unfamiliar with it, liquid stevia is a plant-based, sugar-free, no-calorie sweetener that contains nothing refined or artificial (aka it’s clean eating friendly!).
+It’s also highly concentrated — and that’s crucial for these healthy chocolate chip cookie dough bits!

-If you reduced the amount of pure maple syrup or honey and simply added enough to get the correct cookie dough consistency, your cookie dough bites would taste more like bread… Not nearly as sweet as true cookies!
+Yet if you reduced the amount of pure maple syrup or honey and simply added enough to get the correct cookie dough consistency, your cookie dough bites would taste more like bread… Not nearly as sweet as true cookies!

 But by using liquid stevia, which is really concentrated, you end up with perfectly sweet cookie dough bites with the correct texture and consistency.
 Hooray!

-Time to fold in the mini chocolate chips!
+Mini chocolate chips.
 Yes, they must be mini chocolate chips.
-(These are my current favorite!)
-If you used regular chocolate chips, their larger size would cause your healthy cookie dough spheres to fall apart.
-So if you only have regular chocolate chips (or chocolate bars!), just chop them first!
+If you used regular chocolate chips, their larger size would make your cookie dough bites fall apart.
+So if you only have regular chocolate chips (or chocolate bars), just chop them first!

 You should end up with dozens and dozens of teensy tiny cookie dough bits!